cforte7/Cluster-Palette/README.md

 return [file, subreddit, I, bandwidth, labels, cluster_centers_ms, cluster_wgts]
 ```

 With our data properly manipulated, we are ready to perform the clustering.
 For this process we will use the Mean Shift algorithm.
 There are a few motivations for choosing this algorithm specifically as opposed to K-Means found in the example articles listed at the beginning of the paper.
 The first is that the number of clusters created is determined by the algorithm itself and not by the user.
 Every photo is different and we cannot take a "one size fits all" approach to a number of clusters so having the algorithm produce this will increase our consistancy and reliability as compared to the highly subjective method of human selection.
 The other main motivation is the suitibility for the given dataset.
 From the <a href='https://scikit-learn.org/stable/modules/clustering.html#overview-of-clustering-methods'>Scikit-Learn Documentation on Clustering</a>, the Mean Shift method's use case is "Many clusters, uneven cluster size, non-flat geometry".
+Using the example posted at the beginning of the write up, it is fair to say that a standard photograph taken on the internet has these characteristics.